Essential Skills for Call Centre Managers

 Call centre managers often face a high volume of requests, deadlines, and competing priorities.
 Effective time management and multitasking are critical skills for meeting deadlines and maintaining productivity.

-Managers can ensure that everything runs smoothly by prioritising tasks, setting clear prioritising, and delegating effectively.
+Managers can ensure that everything runs smoothly by prioritising tasks, setting clear priorities, and delegating effectively.

 Planning and Coordinating Team Schedules